kosletr/BlackJackApp/README.md

 5. After every player has played, you can see if the result is a `win`, a `defeat` or a `tie`.
 ![](screenshots/defeat.png)

-6. To start another round with the same players click the `Start Next Round` button and play again.
+6. To start another round with the same players click the `Next Round` button and play again.
 ![](screenshots/win.png)

 7. You can also play in separate rooms.
 For example one player could exit the game and start the game while the others are already in a room.
 This will create a new room for that player while the others will continue playing together.